-Test Sensitivity: Next-generation sequencing detects >90% of the reported mutations in the SLC26A4 gene.
-The mutation detection rates in KCJN10 and FOXI1 are not known.
+Test Sensitivity: Next-generation sequencing detects >90% of the reported variants in the SLC26A4 gene.
+The variant detection rates in KCJN10 and FOXI1 are not known.
 Large multiexon deletions have been reported in patients with Pendred syndrome, but are rare.
-Mutations in SLC26A4 account for approximately 8% of congenital sensorineural hearing loss overall and for approximately 25% of congenital hearing loss associated with temporal bone abnormalities.
-Mutations in the FOXI1 and KCNJ10 genes are identified in less than 1% of patients with PDS/DFNB4.
+Variants in SLC26A4 account for approximately 8% of congenital sensorineural hearing loss overall and for approximately 25% of congenital hearing loss associated with temporal bone abnormalities.